Information note on personal data protection - Video surveillance

 - 72 hours for Alstom or Stadler trains;

-- 10 days for Bombardier trains;
+- 5 to 10 days for Bombardier trains;

 - 20 days for railway stations, platforms and P&R;